What Is a Loan Broker? How They Help You Find the Right Financing

 What Is a Loan Broker?

-A loan broker is a financial professional who acts as an intermediary between borrowers and lenders.
+A loan broker is a financial professional who acts as an intermediary between borrowers and lenders — similar to how a real estate brokerage matches clients to agents.
 Essentially, they do the legwork of finding a loan that meets your business needs.

 Loan brokers can assist with various business loans, including SBA loans, term loans, lines of credit, equipment financing, and more.
 Whether you're a small business owner or running a well-established company, loan brokers help simplify the process of securing financing, especially if you're not familiar with loan programs or don't have time to shop around.